raghavrover/appStore/README.md

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionalities added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- Initially, the **Social** tab should be active and the apps with **Social** as their category should be displayed
+- Initially, the **Social** tab will be active and the apps with **Social** as their category will be displayed
 - When a value is provided in the search input
-  - The apps in the active category, that include search input value in their name should be displayed
+  - The apps in the active category, that include search input value in their name will be displayed
-  - When another tab is clicked, the apps in the corresponding category, that include search input value in their name should be displayed
+  - When another tab is clicked, the apps in the corresponding category, that include search input value in their name will be displayed
-  - The search should be case insensitive
+  - The search is insensitive
 - When the search input is empty,
-  - All the apps in the active category should be displayed
+  - All the apps in the active category will be displayed
-  - When another tab is clicked, the apps in the corresponding category should be displayed
+  - When another tab is clicked, the apps in the corresponding category will be displayed
-- The `AppStore` component is provided with `tabsList`.
+- The `AppStore` component contains  a  `tabsList`.
 It consists of a list of tabItem objects with the following properties in each tabItem object

   |     Key     | Data Type |
   | :---------: | :-------: |
   |    tabId    |  String   |
   | displayText |  String   |

-- The `AppStore` component is provided with `appsList`.
+- The `AppStore` component contains a `appsList`.
 It consists of a list of app objects with the following properties in each app object

   |   Key    | Data Type |
   | :------: | :-------: |